CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 Earlier on, Ahmed and Naima realised they also need the following:

-> a way to share the history of the project between different users
+> a way to share the history of the project between different users and different computers

-To share a project and its history, we can use an online platform called **Github**
+To share a project and its history, we can use an online platform called **GitHub**

-**Github** is a platform where teams can store projects along with a history of their different versions.
+**GitHub** is a platform where teams can store projects along with a history of their different versions.

-By storing projects on Github, multiple users can gain access to the history of a project.
+By storing projects on GitHub, multiple users can gain access to the history of a project.

 {{<note type="definition" title="Definition: Repository">}}
-On Github we call our project and its history a **repository**.
+On GitHub we call our project and its history a **repository**.
 {{</note>}}

 {{<note type="exercise" title="Exercise 2.1">}}

 ### Explore 🔍

-In this exercise, you'll need to explore a **Github repository.**
+In this exercise, you'll need to explore a **GitHub repository.**

 You'll need to look around and figure out where to find different files and find out information about them.